Covid-19 Information for Registration Programs.

 2. How will the curriculum be affected by the safety measures put into place?
 Will I still get the same experience?

 Curriculums have been redesigned by our education team so that each child will continue to learn the techniques of the specific sport/s while observing the new safety guidelines.
 All participants will continue to develop in each sport and enjoy learning in our new format.
 They will also be able to participate in plenty of fun challenges against other participants with social distancing measures in place.
+Children are permitted to scrimmage during their sports sessions.
+Coaches will continue to promote social distancing, where possible, during this segment of the session.

 3. How will we do water breaks?